Jomo Kenyatta International Airport

 Connectivity and Airlines

-JKIA connects Nairobi to over 50 international destinations across Africa, Europe, the Middle East, Asia, and North America.
-Key airlines operating at JKIA include Kenya Airways, Ethiopian Airlines, British Airways, Turkish Airlines, Emirates, Qatar Airways, and many others.
+Welcome to JKIA, your gateway to over 50 international destinations across Africa, Europe, the Middle East, Asia, and North America.
+With top airlines like Kenya Airways, Ethiopian Airlines, and Turkish Airlines, JKIA plays a crucial role in connecting the East African aviation network, driving tourism, business, and trade.

 Transportation and Accessibility